A1Liu/a1liu.github.io/_posts/2019-09-15-programming-language-ideas.md

 objects.
 Things like application state transitions can be done with a state manager in global scope, but without having actual objects being constructed.

+### Idea: Constructor Function-Call Restrictions
+Since the body of every constructor by definitly has access to uninitialized state, using functions/methods in a constructor can be dangerous.
+Thus, calling code should be limited to instances where the code understands that the object has not been initialized yet.
+So for example, a function that's called in a constructor must declare that it's ok with an unitialized instance of an object.

+##### Application: Actual Null Safety
+In "null-safe" languages like Kotlin, null pointer exceptions are still possible when calling a function in a constructor.
+Restricting the functions that can be called in a constructor would remove this exception to the rule.